-Multi-antenna RF-EH circuits, as shown in Fig.~\ref{fig:RFEH}a, Fig.~\ref{fig:RFEH}d, and Fig.~\ref{fig:RFEH}e, are another alternative to boost the amount of harvested energy.
-In such case, the incoming signals can be combined in i) the RF domain; ii) in the DC domain, or iii) hybridly in both domains \cite{lopez2021dynamic}.
+Multi-antenna RF-EH circuits, as shown in Figure~\ref{fig:RFEH}a, Figure~\ref{fig:RFEH}d, and Figure~\ref{fig:RFEH}e, are another alternative to boost the amount of harvested energy.
+In such case, the incoming signals can be combined i) in the RF domain; ii) in the DC domain, or iii) hybridly in both domains \cite{lopez2021dynamic}.
 Multi-antenna rectennas also improve the spatial selectivity of the antenna in the direction of the maximum incident signal, if properly adjusted.
 However, for ambient RF-EH the optimal receive beamforming is difficult to attain due to the non-dedicated nature of the transmissions.
-To cope with this problem, several low-complexity solutions, including codebook-based beamforming, have been proposed in \cite{lopez2021dynamic} such that an ambient RF-EH device sweeps a phase shift table in an initial phase seeking the configuration that yields the best performance for exploitation in a second phase.
+To cope with this problem, several low-complexity solutions, including codebook-based beamforming, were proposed in \cite{lopez2021dynamic} such that an ambient RF-EH device sweeps a phase shift table in an initial phase seeking the configuration that yields the best performance for exploitation in a second phase.

-Magnetostrictive antennas are an alternative circuit implementation to rectennas for RF-EH.
-In such a case, the transducer is built with multiferroic structures with the capacity of sensing the magnetic component of the EM waves and, in response, produce vibrations.
+Magnetostrictive antennas are an alternative to rectennas.
+In such a case, the transducer is built with multiferroic structures that are able to sense the magnetic component of EM waves and, in response, produce vibrations.
 Then, a mechanically connected piezoelectric EH converts the vibrations into electrical energy.
-This allows realizing an ultra-compact receiver, which is up to two orders of magnitude smaller than state-of-the-art rectennas \cite{song2021up}.
+This allows for realizing an ultra-compact receiver, which is up to two orders of magnitude smaller than state-of-the-art rectennas \cite{song2021up}.
 Metamaterials-aided designs are another solution for realizing ultra-compact RF-EH implementations, due to the sub-wavelength periodicity of the unit cells within the lattice structure.
-Metasurfaces-aided RF-EH boosts the conversion efficiency as it allows wider beamwidths, polarization-independent operation, built-in and less lossy matching networks, and higher antenna gains \cite{9627147}.
+Metasurfaces-aided RF-EH boosts the CE as it allows wider beamwidths, polarization-independent operation, built-in and less lossy matching networks, and higher antenna gains \cite{9627147}.